se-for-sci/se-for-sci.github.io/content/week01_intro/setup.md

 ## Shell

-The UNIX shell is Bash (or a Bashwards compatible shell like Zsh).
+The UNIX shell is Bash (or a Bash-compatible shell like Zsh).
 We'll be using that (though you might see the Fish shell occasionally, we will point out any differences that matter).
 Fish is a nicer shell than Bash, but Bash is a common default.

 ## Version control